Inbreeding depression: Natural selection

 Natural selection cannot effectively remove all deleterious recessive genes from a population for several reasons.
 First, deleterious genes arise constantly through de novo mutation within a population.
 Second, most offspring will have some deleterious traits, so few will be more fit for survival than the others.
 Different deleterious traits are extremely unlikely to equally affect reproduction – an especially disadvantageous recessive trait expressed in a homozygous recessive individual is likely to eliminate itself, naturally limiting the expression of its phenotype.
 Third, recessive deleterious alleles will be "masked" by heterozygosity, and so in a dominant-recessive trait, heterozygotes will not be selected against.

 When recessive deleterious alleles occur in the heterozygous state, where their potentially deleterious expression is masked by the corresponding wild-type allele, this masking phenomenon is referred to as complementation (see complementation (genetics)).

 In general, sexual reproduction in eukaryotes has two fundamental aspects: genetic recombination during meiosis, and outcrossing.
 It has been proposed that these two aspects have two natural selective advantages respectively.
 A proposed adaptive advantage of meiosis is that it facilitates recombinational repair of DNA damages that are otherwise difficult to repair (see DNA repair as the adaptive advantage of meiosis).
 A proposed adaptive advantage of outcrossing is complementation, which is the masking of deleterious recessive alleles (see hybrid vigor or heterosis).
-The selective advantage of complementation may largely account for avoidance of inbreeding (see kin recognition), though it is unlikely that animals avoid inbreeding.
+The selective advantage of complementation may largely account for the avoidance of inbreeding (see kin recognition).

+However animals often do not avoid inbreeding.
+Among animals, inbreeding avoidance is highly variable.
+Inbreeding avoidance through mate selection appears to evolve only when there is both a risk of inbreeding depression and there also are frequent encounters between potential sexual partners that are related to each other.

 Management

-Hybridization as a conservation effort is be appropriate if the population has lost "substantial genetic variation through genetic drift and the detrimental effects of inbreeding depression are apparent" and a similar population should be used.
+Hybridization as a conservation effort is appropriate if the population has lost "substantial genetic variation through genetic drift and the detrimental effects of inbreeding depression are apparent" and a similar population should be used.
 Different populations of the same species have different deleterious traits, and therefore their cross breeding is less likely to result in homozygosity at most loci in the offspring.
 This is known as outbreeding enhancement, which can be performed in extreme cases of severe inbreeding by conservation managers and zoo captive breeders to prevent inbreeding depression.

 However, intermixing two different populations can give rise to unfit polygenic traits in outbreeding depression (i.e. yielding offspring which lack the genetic adaptations to specific environmental conditions).
 These, then, will have a lowered fitness than pure-bred individuals of a particular subspecies that has adapted to its local environment.